 The main difference between B2B marketing and B2C marketing is whom you are marketing to.
 With B2B, your audience is other business owners.
 In B2C, your audience is direct consumers.

-Now, this doesn’t mean that you are trying to reach ALL business owners or ALL consumers, but these categories are helpful when it comes to establishing the right marketing strategy for your business.
-Once you know whether your business is B2B or B2C, you can get more specific when it comes to identifying your ideal target audience.
+Now, this doesn’t mean that you are trying to reach ALL business owners or ALL consumers.
+But these categories are helpful when it comes to establishing the right marketing strategy for your business.
+Once you know whether your business is B2B or B2C, you can get more specific when it comes your ideal target audience.

-With B2B, you may be targeting a C-level executive at a company or entire team which oversees a business’s marketing department, for example.
+With B2B, you may be targeting a C-level executive at a company or entire team which oversees a business’s marketing department.
 Your goal is to reach a single decision-maker OR a larger audience who is concerned with the business/organization as a whole.
 They are looking for products or services that will help the business improve.